About the Festival

 In the early 1980s, Fort Worth began the urban revitalization of its Downtown Central Business District.
 The goal for Downtown was to be a center city bustling with activity morning, noon and night, both during the work week and on weekends.
 To provide a private sector voice for this revitalization effort, Downtown Fort Worth, Inc. (DFWI) was established by a handful of concerned property owners in December 1981.

-Now in its 30th year of service, is an advocate for Downtown progress and excellence.
+Now in its 35th year of service, DFWI is an advocate for Downtown progress and excellence.
 This membership-based organization has contributed to Downtown Fort Worth’s vitality by serving as a liaison, ombudsman and information source for property owners, developers and prospective businesses.

 Downtown Fort Worth, Inc. expanded its management role in 1986 by establishing Fort Worth Public Improvement District #1 (PID).
 Through a contract with the City of Fort Worth, the PID provides enhanced services to 260 blocks within Downtown Fort Worth.
 These services include maintenance and landscaping, promotions and marketing, security enhancement, transportation and planning.

 In 1988, Downtown Fort Worth Initiatives, Inc. (DFWII) was formed.
 This 501(c)(3) non-profit organization provides a pathway for foundation grants, philanthropic donations and other contributions to help fund charitable, educational and public-purpose Downtown projects.
 DFWII was a central partner in the development of the 172-unit Hillside apartment community.
-The organization manages Burnett Park and produces the MAIN ST. Fort Worth Arts Festival and Sundance Square Parade of Lights.
+The organization manages Burnett Park and produces the MAIN ST. Fort Worth Arts Festival and the XTO Energy Parade of Lights.

 In 1995, Downtown Fort Worth, Inc. championed the creation of the Downtown Tax Increment Financing (TIF) District.
 The TIF District is managed by Downtown Fort Worth, Inc. through a contract with the City of Fort Worth.
 Among its many projects, the TIF provides thousands of free parking spaces after 5 pm on weekdays and all day and evening on the weekends.